 Not everyone is a fan of leashing toddlers.
 I remember thinking they were funny and kind of terrible until I found a picture of myself at three wearing my own leash in Disneyland.
 Thanks, mom and dad.
 They explained that I used to run all over the place, and they were worried I’d get lost.
 Now that I have my own little runner, I get it.
 He wants nothing more than his own independence, and frankly a backpack with a leash gives him the illusion of independence and me the peace of mind knowing that he can’t get too far.

-Money permitting, but them a seat
+Money permitting, buy them a seat

 If your child is under two, you have the option of not buying them a seat on a plane and having them sit in your lap.
 For our last flight, we took a trip to a neighbor island.
 It’s about a 45-minute flight and I didn’t want to waste $150 for my son to have his own seat.
 Once onboard, I immediately regretted the decision.
 At (then) 17 months, our son wanted to kick the seat in front and play with the tray table—every passenger’s nightmare.
 If I tried to get him to stop, he turned into a screaming monster.
 I gave him toys, snacks and juice, but it didn’t work.
 If he’d had his own seat, he would have either been able to move around with more independence (but without the reach to get to the seat in front), or we could have brought his car seat and set it up.
-He’s already comfortable travelling in the car seat and likely would have settled down right away.
+He’s already comfortable traveling in the car seat and likely would have settled down right away.
 Plus, then we wouldn’t need to check the car seat.

 Only pack enough essentials to get through your travel day